aaqyaar/node-simple-assignment/README.md

 Contains the following files:

-index.ts: The main entry point of the application. todo.ts: Contains functions for managing todo items. todos.json: Stores the todo items in JSON format.
+- `index.ts`: The main entry point of the application.
+- `todo.ts`: Contains functions for managing todo items.
+- `todos.json`: Stores the todo items in JSON format.